shashwatw/Hotether/README.md

 The proposed solution is going to remove all sorts of Unfairness which sometimes Hotel staff does in order to manipulate the data.

 ### FUTURE PROSPECT
-- To make our system more useful and convinient, we plan on adding cleaner feature so that manager will get to know that which room is clean or not. blockchain Network.
+-To make our system more useful and convenient, we plan on adding a cleaner feature so that managers will get to know which room is clean or not. blockchain Network.